 - Lougheed Highway at 203 Street, for east bound traffic

 - Lougheed Highway at 207 Street, for west bound traffic

-Report any traffic light issues for City-maintained lights to the Operations Centre at 604-463-9581.
+Report any traffic light issues for City-maintained lights to Public Works at 604-463-9581.
 Issues with the ones maintained by the Ministry of Transportation and Infrastructure can be reported to 250-387-3198.

 24-hour Dispatch: 604-463-9581